Gavrilo Princip: Joining Young Bosnia

 On 18 February 1912, Princip took part in a demonstration against the Habsburg authority in Sarajevo, organised by Luka Jukić, a Croat student from Bosnia.
 (Note: On 8 June 1912 Luka Jukić would attempt to assassinate the Governor of Croatia, Count Slavko Cuvaj, this would have a considerable influence on Princip.)
 The demonstrators burned a Hungarian flag and many were injured and arrested by the police.
 During the scuffle Princip was hit with a sabre and his clothes were torn.
 The following day the students declared a general strike, and for the first time in Bosnian history, Croats, Serbs and Muslims took part together.
 A student present that day claimed that "Princip went from class to class, threatening with his knuckle-duster all the boys who wavered in coming to the new demonstrations."
 As a result of his conduct and his involvement in the demonstrations against Austro-Hungarian authorities, Princip was expelled from school and in the spring of 1912 decided to go to Belgrade, making the 280-kilometre (170 mi) journey on foot.
 According to one account, he fell to his knees and kissed the ground upon crossing the border into Serbia.
 Having left Sarajevo without telling his brother, Princip lived without money and in difficult conditions alongside other Bosnian students.
 In June 1912, he went to the First Belgrade Gymnasium to take the fifth grade exam which he failed.

-(right to left) Trifko Grabež, Milan Ciganović, and Gavrilo Princip in Kalemegdan Park, Belgrade, c.
+(left to right) Trifko Grabež, Milan Ciganović, and Gavrilo Princip in Kalemegdan Park, Belgrade, c.
 May 1914.

 When war broke out between the Balkan states and Turkey in October 1912, Princip went to a recruitment office in Belgrade to volunteer his service with the komite, the irregular Serbian units.
 Upon being rejected because of his small build, he traveled to a different recruitment office this time in Prokuplje, north of the Turkish frontier in southern Serbia.
 After taking one look at him, Major Vojislav Tankosić, the commander of all Komite units, rejected him for being too small and looking too weak.
 Humiliated, Princip returned first briefly to Belgrade then back to the village of Hadžići.
 According to Vladimir Dedijer, his failure to be accepted in the army on the account that he looked weak, was one of the primary motives which pushed Princip to do something exceptionally brave.
 In the South Slav lands, the unexpected success of the Serbian army resulted in numerous celebrations and demonstrations of support.
 In reaction on 2 May 1913, while Princip was in Sarajevo, the Austro-Hungarian Governor of Bosnia and Herzegovina General Potiorek declared a state of emergency, suspended the 1910 constitution of Bosnia and Herzegovina, implemented martial law, seized control of all schools, and prohibited all Serb public, cultural, and educational societies.